Are Veterans (VA) Disability Benefits Taxable?

 What if I Receive VA Disability Benefits, but Also Work?

 In addition to the disability benefits listed above, veterans and their loved ones may be eligible for the following tax-free benefits:

-- Dependency and Indemnity Compensation—This is available if you are the surviving spouse, child, or parent of a veteran who died from a service-related injury or illness.
+- Dependency and Indemnity Compensation— This is available to the surviving spouse, child, or parent of a veteran who died from a service-related injury or illness.

 - Special Monthly Compensation— This is additional compensation that helps cover certain disabilities such as the loss of sight, loss of a limb, or need for regular aid and attendance due to a service-connected disability.